RobinBuschmann/react.di/README.md

 ## Module (React Component)
 The `<Module>` component is a react component, that specifies the entry point for dependency injection.
-All providers that should be available for injection will be defined in its `providers` property.
+All providers that should be available for injection will be defined in the components `providers` property.
-All components, that should be feedable with the defined providers, need to be nested in the module component - But don't(!) need to be direct children.
+All components that should be feedable with the defined providers, need to be nested in the module component - But don't(!) need to be direct children.